 STEEL PARTNERS HOLDINGS L.P.

 Annual Meeting of Limited Partners

-May 27, 2014 10:00 AM
+June 11, 2015 10:00 AM

-This Proxy is Solicited on Behalf of the Board of Directors of Steel Partners Holdings GP Inc.
+This proxy is solicited by the Board of Directors of Steel Partners

+Holdings GP Inc.

-The undersigned hereby appoints Jack L. Howard and James F. McCabe, Jr. as Proxies, each with the power to appoint his substitute, and hereby authorizes them, and each of them acting singly, to represent and vote, as designated below, all the limited partnership units of Steel Partners Holdings L.P. (the "Company") held of record by the undersigned on April 14, 2014 at the Annual Meeting of Limited Partners to be held at Olshan Frome Wolosky LLP, Park Avenue Tower, 65 East 55th Street, 2nd Floor, New York, New York 10022 on Tuesday, May 27, 2014 at 10:00 a.m. local time, or any adjournment or postponement thereof.
+The undersigned hereby appoints Jack L. Howard and James F. McCabe, Jr. as Proxies, each with the power to appoint his substitute, and hereby authorizes them, and each of them acting singly, to represent and vote, as designated below, all the limited partnership units of Steel Partners Holdings L.P. (the "Company") held of record by the undersigned on April 15, 2015 at the Annual Meeting of Limited Partners to be held at Olshan Frome Wolosky LLP, Park Avenue Tower, 65 East 55th Street, 2nd Floor, New York, New York 10022 on June 11, 2015 at 10:00 a.m. local time, or any adjournment or postponement thereof.